spa5k/huma-scs/README.md

 // Wrap the router with Huma to create an API instance. api := humachi.New(router, huma.DefaultConfig("My API", "1.0.0"))

-api.UseMiddleware(sessionManager.LoadAndSave)
+// Create a new session manager. sessionManager := scs.New()

+// Wrap the API with the session manager. api.UseMiddleware(sessionManager.LoadAndSave)

 huma.Register(api, huma.Operation{